La Lucerne Abbey, 12th-century architecture in a green settingLa Lucerne Abbey, 12th-century architecture in a green setting

 ©La Lucerne Abbey, 12th-century architecture in a green setting|Thomas Jouanneau

-July 15 to September 21, 2024Music festivalof La Lucerne Abbey
+From 15 July to 20 September 2025Music festivalof La Lucerne Abbey

 Festival Musical de l’Abbaye de La Lucerne